YarnSpinnerTool/YarnSpinner/ANTLR/antlr-notes-and-discussion.md

 ## The `->`  shortcut syntax

-Shortcuts are now implemented using a two stage approach, where the Yarn files are run through a preprocessor (currently written in Python) to add in indents and dedents to build up the blocks for shortcuts.
+Shortcuts are now implemented using a two stage approach, where the Yarn files are run through a preprocessor (the reference preprocesser and one used for tests is currently written in Python, the one inside the project is written in C#) to add in indents and dedents to build up the blocks for shortcuts.

 Due to the nature of ANTLR and YarnSpinners rather unusual approach to whitespace this was found to be the simplest approach as it means there is no code in the grammar file itself.
 There is now however an extra step and the preprocessor will need to be ported to each language.
 It was done this way as the preprocessor itself is quite straightforward compared to what the extra code in the grammar would be.

 A side-effect of this is that a symbol had to be chosen to represent the indents/dedents.
 I went with the `\a` or bell for indents (playing the role `{` normally does) and `\v` or vertical tab for dedent (`}` equivalent).
-Both of these were chosen as they are invisible and unlikely (especially in the case of bell) to be used in existing Yarn files, additionally as control characters they don't limit the amount of available characters in text lines.
+Both of these were chosen as they are invisible (somewhat) and unlikely (especially in the case of bell) to be used in existing Yarn files, additionally as control characters they don't limit the amount of available characters in text lines.
 This does mean however if someone was using either of those two in their Yarn files their files won't parse correctly.

 While this works this also allows for an opportunity to discuss the `->` syntax.